Pesticides in Tap Water: How Are Tests Conducted in France?

 According to ANSES, a pesticide is considered relevant to water intended for human consumption “whenever there is reason to believe that it (or its degradation products) could pose an unacceptable health risk to consumers.”

 Deciding whether a pesticide should be classified as “relevant” is far from easy, as this definition leaves considerable room for interpretation.
-Compounding this issue is a lack of data and studies on these products, which makes it impossible to determine their actual impact on health.
+Compounding this is a lack of data and studies on these products, which makes it impossible to determine their actual impact on health.

 What options are available to limit the spread of infection?